 When is Failed Plastic Surgery Considered Malpractice?

-What is Classified as Plastic Surgery?
+What is Plastic Surgery?

 Reconstructive plastic surgery is geared toward restoring function and normal appearance and often seeks to correct any deformities caused by trauma or medical conditions, or even birth defects.
 These surgeries are seen as medically necessary.